AB15903/steganography-qr-tkinter/README.md

 #  🔐 Steanography + QR Code Encryption Tool (GUI-Based)

-This project is a Python-based steganography tool with a graphical user interface (GUI) that allows users to:
+## 📌 Description
+This Python project allows hiding secret message (or QR codes) inside images using XOR and LSB steganography with a user-friendly GUI.

 - Hide a secret text message inside an image using XOR encryption.
 - Generate a QR code from a secret message and hide the QR inside the image.